Construction Impacts

 DPW Facilities Improvements

-The construction crew has started placing the steel framing for the expanded facilities behind the building at 680 Peverly Hill Road.
+The construction crew continues work on the expanded facilities behind the building at 680 Peverly Hill Road.
 Work will continue 7 days a week (including Saturday and Sunday), 7 am to 6 pm, through November to complete the work before the end of the construction season.
 The work does not affect access to the Recycling Center.
 For more information, go to the project page.

 NHDOT Lafayette Road (Route 1)